risingwavelabs/risingwave/README.md

 (1 row)
 ```

-in the Postgres shell.
+in the terminal.

 ### Connecting to an External Source

-Please refer to the full [getting started guide](https://singularity-data.com/risingwave-docs/docs/latest/getting-started/).
+Please refer to [getting started guide](https://singularity-data.com/risingwave-docs/docs/latest/getting-started/) for more information.

 ## Documentation

-Visit [RisingWave Docs](https://singularity-data.com/risingwave-docs/) and [Developer Docs](https://github.com/singularity-data/risingwave/tree/main/docs) for more information.
+Please refer to [RisingWave Docs](https://singularity-data.com/risingwave-docs/) and [Developer Docs](https://github.com/singularity-data/risingwave/tree/main/docs) for more information.

 ## License

-RisingWave is under the Apache 2.0 license.
-See the [LICENSE](LICENSE) file for details.
+RisingWave is under the Apache License 2.0.
+Please refer to [LICENSE](LICENSE) for more information.

 ## Contributing

-Thanks for your interest in contributing to the project, please refer to [CONTRIBUTING](CONTRIBUTING.md) for more information.
+Thanks for your interest in contributing to the project!
+Please refer to [CONTRIBUTING](CONTRIBUTING.md) for more information.